robin-raymond/zax.io/functions.md

 #### Assign or replace a function `mutator` implementation

-If a `mutator` function (not marked as `final`) accepts a value is instead assigned a function pointer to a function that matches its own function prototype, the function will be replaced rather than attempting to match another `mutator` function.
-Priority of `mutator` functions are always given to matching function prototypes than attempting to find a `mutator` function which accepts a function pointer as its function's input or output argument.
+If a `mutator` function (not marked as `final`) accepts a value is instead assigned a function pointer to a function that matches its own function prototype then that function will be replaced rather than attempting to match another `mutator` function.
+Priority of `mutator` functions are always given to matching function prototypes rather than attempting to find a `mutator` function which accepts a function pointer as its function's input or output argument.

 Likewise `mutator` functions (not marked as `final`) that return a value can instead be assigned a function pointer to a function that matches its own function prototype.
 This assignment will cause the definition of the `mutator` function to be replaced.